SublimeText-Markdown/MarkdownEditing/README.md

 >  This is caused by open markdown files at the install time.
 You have to __manually change their syntax to your newly installed Markdown syntax__.
 Read the below paragraph for more details on this.

 _Note_: Sublime text has a native tiny package for Markdown.
-However, when MarkdownWiki is enabled, native package causes some conflicts.
-For this reason, MarkdownWiki will automatically disable it.
-Since it doesn't bring anything new over MarkdownWiki, this is not a loss.
-But remember, when you disable MarkdownWiki, you have to reenable the native one manually (if you want).
+However, when MarkdownEditing is enabled, native package causes some conflicts.
+For this reason, MarkdownEditing will automatically disable it.
+Since it doesn't bring anything new over MarkdownEditing, this is not a loss.
+But remember, when you disable MarkdownEditing, you have to reenable the native one manually (if you want).

 ## Related Plugins